Scalextrix/ELCC/README.md

 # ELCC

-These files are curently in Python 2.7 and should work natively on Raspberry Pi 2/3
+These files are curently in Python 2.7 and should work natively on Raspberry Pi 2/3 with Raspian-lite

 For the script to complete successfully your SolarCoin wallet must be FULLY unlocked, unlocked for staking is not sufficient